 Please scroll down our webpage to see all the exciting learning experiences we have at

 St. James' Nursery.

-Our Nursery Class is taught by Mrs Molloy, Miss Crilly and Miss Khan.
+Our Nursery Class is taught by Mrs Musa, Miss Crilly and Mrs Begum.

 Happy New Year to all Parents and Children.
 I hope you have had a lovely rest and are ready for the exciting term ahead.
 We are looking forward to meeting our new starters over the next coming week.
 Im sure the existing Nursery children will make them feel very welcome and support them in their Nursery transition.

 We will be learning about Polar Regions this half term; starting off with reading the texts, 'Little Penguin' and 'Polar Bear, Polar Bear What Do You Hear?
 Supporting these texts we will be exploring how ice melts and also making healthy fruity ice lollies.
 More information will follow and lots of photographs to show our developing Nursery Polar Regions environment; starting with our Icy Cold and Breath-taking Reading Area.
 I'm sure you will be as excited as the children are in their Nursery experiences; at looking at all the different photographs of some of the challenges and activities that will be taking place in Nursery over the coming weeks.
 Please make some time to come in and take a look around.
 I'm sure the children will tell you all about what they've been learning.